Engineering roots & professional counselling qualifications

 Strengthening couple relationships

 I have a keen interest in working with couples as I believe that building a good foundation for marriage is very important.
-As a certified PREPARE/ENRICH facilitator and having completed Level 1 and Level 2 training for the Gottman Method Couples Therapy, I am able to use these tools to identify the strengths and areas for improvement of their relationship and provide the treatment plan accordingly.
-I am happy to conduct marriage preparation and enrichment workshops for couples as well.
+Having completed Level 1 and Level 2 training for the Gottman Method Couples Therapy, I use these tools to identify the strengths and areas for improvement of the couple relationship and provide the treatment plan accordingly.
+In addition, I run couples workshops based on Gottman Institute's "The Seven Principles of Making Marriage Work", and one for pregnant and new parents based on Gottman Institute's "Bringing Baby Home".

 The key in the family system